Skip to main content

 Our students work and study with academic staff with expertise across composition, performance, musicology, ethnomusicology, and popular music.

 We actively encourage our students to develop musical and critical skills that are suited to a wide variety of careers and workplaces.
-97% of our graduates were in employment and/or further study, due to start a new job or course, or doing other activities such as travelling 15 months after the end of their course (HESA data).
+98% of graduates were in employment and/or further study, due to start a new job or course, or doing other activities such as travelling, 15 months after the end of their course (Graduate Outcomes survey 2020/21)*.

 Our graduates have found success both within the music profession – as composers, conductors, performers, teachers, arts administrators, and music librarians – but also in diverse fields such law, accountancy, politics, IT, marketing and management consultancy.